Kauffman bracket skein algebra of the 4-holed disk: Introduction

 are $\mathbb{Z}[q^{\pm\frac{1}{2}}]$-linearly independent, and (ii) each monomial can be transformed into a $\mathbb{Z}[q^{\pm\frac{1}{2}}]$-linear combination of elements of $\mathcal{C}$ via relations in $\mathcal{H}$.
 This also proves Theorem \ref{thm:main-2}.

-The proof of (i) relies on a new understanding about the structure of the ${\rm SL}(2,\mathbb{C})$-character variety of $F_4$, the rank $4$ free group.
+The proof of (i) relies on a new understanding about the structure of the ${\rm SL}(2,\mathbb{C})$-character variety of $F_4$, the free group of rank $4$.
 We present Theorem \ref{thm:classical-0} and Theorem \ref{thm:classical} which have their own interests.